sanjeet7271/jsonplaceholderTesting/README.md

 2. All code coverage reports are saved under `/target/jacoco-ut/`

-Note: Test cases are available in `Testcases.xlsx` for your reference.
+Note: Test cases and issues with these API are available in `Testcases.xlsx` for your reference.